WindJammer6/16.-Csharp-Learning-and-Unity-Prototype-2D-Game/README.md

   ('What is the difference between a class library and a namespace?') (stack overflow discussion)
 - https://www.youtube.com/watch?v=1BYEC1ZENSg&t=1s ('How to use namespaces in C#?')
 (Youtube short video by Matt
   Noone)
+especially this vid which summarises everything pretty well

 *How to use the C# files in this folder?*